Study a Graduate Certificate in Construction Practice

 Intensive mode delivery

 Intensive Mode Delivery is a compact and time efficient way to complete a postgraduate qualification with minimal impact on professional and personal lifestyles.
 Each subject is delivered over two weekends during the semester.
-There are two sets of three-day sessions per subject, scheduled Thursday to Saturday (approximately six to eight contact hours per day) with a break of four or five weeks between session one and session two of each subject.
+There are usually two sets of three-day sessions per subject, scheduled Thursday to Saturday (approximately six to eight contact hours per day) with a break of four or five weeks between session one and session two of each subject.

 Participants will receive 40 hours of combined lectures, discussion groups, case studies and workshops during contact hours.
 International students are required to be on campus every week.

 About the program

 The Graduate Certificate in Construction Practice teaches students from varied backgrounds how to manage building projects – from physical execution to financial analysis and funding.
 The program focuses on the organisation and management of project resources (people, process, products, energy, finance, space) to deliver building projects on time, within cost, and of the defined scope and quality.
 Show more